ficool2/vscript_vehicle/README.md

 # Usage
 Create a `prop_vehicle_driveable` entity and set up its model and vehicle script file as usual.
 In the `Entity Scripts` section, assign the `vehicle.nut` script.
 This script must be assigned to all vehicles.
+If your vehicle behaves like an Airboat, you will need to set `spawnflags` to 8 or the physics will glitch out.
+This can be done by turning off SmartEdit in Hammer.

 Finally, create a `logic_script` and assign it the `vehicle_events.nut` file.
 Everything will now work.